sheep farming

 Feed them a proper diet – one that includes hay, grass, and grains both in winter and summer.
 Hay helps regulate their body’s natural temperature while grass and grains provide nutrients that they need to stay healthy and strong.

-Feeding your sheep the right diet can help regulate their digestive system, prevent diseases and parasites, and provide them with all the essential nutrients they need.
+Feeding your sheep the right diet can help regulate their digestive system, prevent diseases and parasites like worms in sheep, and provide them with all the essential nutrients they need.
 When the weather is dry and hot outside, it is important to give livestock water on a regular basis to prevent dehydration.

 If you decide on a specific diet, make sure you ask the help of a vet so that they can assure the diet is healthy and appropriate for them.